 Simply put, a bowel program is a daily routine that a person, whether a patient has paralysis or their caregiver, should implement to ensure that defecation occurs without constipation or other problems.
 A bowel program can also prevent uncontrolled defecation.

-Thanks to a bowel program, better bowel management and reflex coordination are possible.
+A bowel program makes better bowel management and reflex coordination possible.
 Thanks to a good bowel program, an affected person can enjoy more comfort and independence.

-Bowel programs are created around a person’s schedule and with consideration of prior habits and current lifestyle.
+Bowel programs are created around a person’s schedule and considering prior habits and current lifestyle.

-A successful bowel program has to be created around the patient’s needs.
-If you suffer from an upper motor neuron or a lower motor neuron, you might need extra care.
+A successful bowel program must be created and customized around the patient’s needs.
+You might need extra care if you suffer from an upper or lower motor neuron.